wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

     az ml environment create xgboost-env.yml

-Upload some data to the cloud
+Upload data to the cloud
 -----------------------------

 Next the input data needs to be moved to the cloud -- therefore the user can create a data artifact in the workspace like so: